0xadri/0xadri/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=35&pause=1000&width=435&lines=Hello%2C+it's+Adrien;Fullstack+Developer)](https://git.io/typing-svg)

-👨‍💻 Hi, I am Frontend Engineer with 9 years of experience.
+👨‍💻 I am Frontend Engineer with 9 years of experience.
 Expert in React, Typescript, Node and cloud on AWS.
 Passionate about Web Performance, Scalability and Micro-frontends.
 One of my proudest achievements is that I have architected and developed 5+ ecommerce platforms for several industry leaders in the medical and retail sector (Bertelsmann Group, Transa.ch, Sonova) with over 100K+ daily visits.

 🚀 My personal motto: "Build with passion".